baldwin323/Smodal/README.md

 4. **Upload the Deployment Package to AWS Lambda**: The deployment package needs to be uploaded to AWS Lambda.
 This can be done in the AWS Console by uploading the .zip file, using the AWS CLI/SDK, or as a part of a CI/CD pipeline.
 5. **Configure Any Triggers for the Lambda Function**: Possible triggers include an S3 bucket for file uploads, API Gateway for API endpoints, Event Bridge for events, or Scheduled events.
 6. **Test the Lambda Function**: Testing can be done by invoking the function from the AWS Console, using the Lambda Test Event feature, or sending requests to any of the configured triggers.
 7. **Monitor and Configure Logging/Metrics for the Lambda Function**: This is crucial for troubleshooting and performance optimization.
+Use AWS CloudWatch for monitoring and logging to identify issues or improvements.

+### Optimization tip: Lambda Cold Start
+To mitigate Lambda Cold Start, keep your functions warm by invoking them at least once every 5 to 25 minutes.

 ### Cert-Manager Status Confirmation